 In 1983 I moved to Tyneside.
 Then Dave moved to Cheshire, and practicing got a bit difficult, so Blue Anchor called it a day.

 My local folk club now is The Davy Lamp Folk Club, held on the first Saturday of every month (except for the summer break) at the Arts Centre in Fatfield, Washington.
 Each night kicks off with a session, of which this is a typical example.

-I play with a semi-professional group called Backshift, along with Terri and Eric Freeman and Ken Tonge.
-With a few other singers and musicians we also comprise the residents at the Davy Lamp.
+I used to play with a semi-professional group called Backshift, along with Terri and Eric Freeman and Ken Tonge.
+With a few other singers and musicians we still comprise the residents at the Davy Lamp.
 Between us we’ve made several CDs – this is the latest.

 Peggy Seeger is a consummate performer and true professional, but not above getting a local guitarist up on stage with her.
 One of my prouder moments!

 Myself at the club, hoping that if I can only get the guitar (a Martin M36) in tune I will sound like a real singer.
 I used to play mostly ragtime, like the Dallas Rag (1,447 KB).
 This was recorded on my venerable (1966) Martin D18.
 If you’re familiar with Dave Liebman’s arrangement you’ll notice I’ve simplified a couple of bars!
 Since developing functional dystonia I can only use a plectrum – so when I’m playing on my own I stick with songs like the Brownsferry Blues (2,804 KB).

 With Backshift I mostly played mandolin.
 I’ve been fortunate enough over the years to acquire a Sobell and a couple of Gibsons (1924 and 2004).